 At Cocoa’s restaurant at the Delta Hotel in downtown Edmonton, Alberta Canada, I had the most amazing appetizer – Szechuan calamari.
 I had never thought of combining those two flavors and textures, but oh my goodness it was amazing!!
 After I couldn’t stop raving about the chef’s szechuan sauce, he graciously shared his recipe with me.

-After only one or two tweaks of mine (I also substituted shrimp for calamari as it's a bit easier to find and prepare), here is that delicious recipe for you to enjoy as well!
+After only one or two tweaks of my own (I also substituted shrimp for calamari as it’s a bit easier to find and prepare), here is that delicious recipe for you to enjoy as well!

 Stir until smooth and thickened.